ggarza/tamagotchi_nn/README.md

-# Learn to Train Your Robot Butler 🐾🤖
+# How to Train Your Robot Butler 🐾🤖
-*A Playful Approach to Neural Networks, AI, and Julia Programming*
+*A Playful Approach to Neural Networks and Julia Programming*

-Welcome to the official repository for the seminar **Learn to Train Your Robot Butler** — an exploration of neural networks, artificial intelligence, and the Julia programming language, all through the lens of building a virtual pet in the spirit of the Tamagotchi toys.
+This is the repository for the seminar **How to Train Your Robot Butler** — an exploration of neural networks, artificial intelligence, and the Julia programming language, all through the lens of building a virtual pet in the spirit of the Tamagotchi toys.

 ## What This Is

 This seminar guides participants through the process of building a neural network from scratch in Julia.
-Along the way, we'll simulate a virtual pet and train an AI to take care of it — just like a well-mannered robot butler.
+Along the way, we'll simulate a virtual pet and train a neural network to take care of it — just like a well-mannered robot butler.

 The seminar is designed for beginners.
 No prior experience with Julia or neural networks is required.
 Expect to learn by doing, tinkering, and playing.
-There are no grades, but by the end, you'll have built something real.

 ## What You'll Build

 - A simple simulation of a virtual pet, with needs like hunger, boredom, and sleep
 - A neural network implemented from scratch in Julia
 - A training loop that teaches your AI to keep the pet alive and happy
-- A deeper understanding of how machine learning systems work

-## Who This Is For

-This seminar is open to anyone interested in AI, programming, or just building something weird and wonderful.
-While aimed at undergraduate students, graduate students and faculty are also welcome.

 ## Contents